BrunoTanabe/research-repository-haystack-framework/README.md

-# Research Repository: Exploring the Haystack Framework for Natural Language Processing in Python
+# Research Repository: Exploring the Haystack Framework in Python

 Welcome to the research repository dedicated to the Haystack framework! 🚀